Sony A7R III vs Fujifilm X-T2

-The Sony Alpha A7R III and the Fujifilm X-T2 are two enthusiast cameras that were officially introduced, respectively, in October 2017 and July 2016.
+The Sony Alpha A7R III and the Fujifilm X-T2 are two enthusiast cameras that were announced, respectively, in October 2017 and July 2016.
 Both the A7R III and the X-T2 are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and an APS-C (X-T2) sensor.
-The Sony has a resolution of 42.2 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 42.2 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7R III vs Fujifilm X-T2